 The following provisions will apply to the tuition remission benefit regardless of hire date:

 A. For all full-time, non-temporary employees, eligibility for tuition remission begins the first semester coinciding with or following the hire date.
 All employees are limited to nine (9) credits per term at basic tuition credit rates.
-Employees enrolled in the Saturday College may enroll for 12 credits per semester under the two terms per semester schedule in the fall and spring.
+Employees enrolled through the Center for Adult Learners may enroll for 12 credits per semester under the two terms per semester schedule in the fall and spring.